MicrosoftDocs/dataexplorer-docs/data-explorer/bcdr.md

 Azure Data Explorer provides an optional but useful [capability](https://docs.microsoft.com/azure/data-explorer/follower) for a cluster (lets call it a leader) to be followed by zero to many clusters (lets call them followers) for read only access to the leader's data and metadata, including automated synchronization (create, append, drop) of changes in the leader to the follower.
 While the leaders could span Azure regions, it is strongly recommended to host follower clusters in the same region as the leader.
 In this setup, if the leader cluster is down or databases or tables accidentally dropped, the follower clusters will lose access until recovered in the leader. <!-- what does this protect against? -->

-## Human errors

-Human errors are inevitable.
-This section describes recoverability capabilities available out of the box, or considerations for safeguarding, in the context of human errors.
-The features and entities covered are – cluster, database, table data and external table data.
+## User accidentally dropped a cluster, database, or table

-### Accidental cluster deletion
+### Accidental cluster or database deletion

-Accidental cluster deletion by the cluster owner/privileged user is an irrecoverable action.
-To safeguard against the same, the Azure Data Explorer resource owner/privileged user, should, as a best practice, leverage the delete &quot;[lock](https://docs.microsoft.com/azure/azure-resource-manager/management/lock-resources)&quot; capability, available at the Azure resource level.
+Accidental cluster or database deletion is an irrecoverable action.
+The Azure Data Explorer resource owner can prevent this by enabling the delete &quot;[lock](https://docs.microsoft.com/azure/azure-resource-manager/management/lock-resources)&quot; capability, available at the Azure resource level.

-### Accidental database deletion

-Accidental database deletion by the cluster owner/privileged user is an irrecoverable action.
-To safeguard against the same, the database administrator should as a best practice, leverage the delete &quot;[lock](https://docs.microsoft.com/azure/azure-resource-manager/management/lock-resources) &quot;capability, available at the Azure resource level.

 ### Accidental table deletion

 Users with table admin permissions or higher are allowed to [drop tables](https://docs.microsoft.com/azure/data-explorer/kusto/management/drop-table-command).
 If one of those users accidentally drops a table, you can recover it using the [.undo drop table](https://docs.microsoft.com/azure/data-explorer/kusto/management/undo-drop-table-command) command.
 For this command to be successful, you must first enable the *recoverability* property in the [retention policy](https://docs.microsoft.com/azure/data-explorer/kusto/management/retentionpolicy).

-### Accidental deletion of external table data in Azure storage
+### Accidental external table deletion

-External tables in Azure Data Explorer allow defining a schema on data in disparate formats/compression, sitting in a storage account – blob container or hierarchical namespace, and querying the same tables in Kusto Query Language (KQL).
-Deletion of an external table merely deletes the table metadata and is a recoverable by re-executing the table creation command.
-The external data needs consideration though.
+Deletion of an external table merely deletes the table metadata.
+You can recover it by re-executing the table creation command.
 Azure storage offers [soft delete](https://docs.microsoft.com/azure/storage/blobs/storage-blob-soft-delete) capability that protects against accidental deletion or overwrite of a file/blob for a user-configured amount of time.
-Delete &quot;[locks](https://docs.microsoft.com/azure/azure-resource-manager/management/lock-resources)&quot; on a storage account, safeguards against accidental deletion by permissioned users, of storage containers or the storage account itself.

-## Outage of an Azure Availability Zone
+## Azure zone failure

 Availability zones are unique physical locations within the same Azure region.